 and the next figure shows which would be the effect of quantization on the sampled waveform

 The ADC samples the signal each while.
-Usually the time elapsed between two samples remains constant in time and takes the name of Sampling time or, considering its reciprocal, we have a frequency named Sampling Rate.
-In our example the sampling time is represented by the pink arrow.
-Note that usually sampling frequency is measured as Samples per second (S/s) and its multiple (kS/s, MS/S or GS/s).
+Usually, the time elapsed between two samples remains constant in time and takes the name of Sampling time or, considering its reciprocal, we have a frequency named Sampling Rate.
+In our example, the sampling time is represented by the pink arrow.
+Note that usually sampling frequency is measured as Samples per second (S/s) and multiples (kS/s, MS/S or GS/s).

-In certain cases having a constant sampling cadency over time is a requirement of the application and in those scenario the ADC is usually triggered by an external entity which gives time like a timer.
-An example of application which requires such precision is audio sampling whereas you often would to convert an analog audio signal in a Waveform Audio File Format (or wav) which is usually a PCM having a constant bitrate (usually 44.1kHz, 48kHz or 96kHz).
+In certain cases having a constant sampling cadence over time is a requirement of the application and in those scenarios, the ADC is usually triggered by an external entity which ensures a proper timing (for example a hardware timer).
+An example of an application which requires such precision is audio sampling whereas you often would convert an analog audio signal in a Waveform Audio File Format (or .wav) which is usually a PCM having a constant bitrate (usually 44.1kHz, 48kHz or 96kHz).